omdv/homelab-server/README.md

 task zfspv
 ```

-On a host system check that dataset under main zfs pool is created:
+You can check on a host system that dataset under main zfs pool is created:

 ```bash
 zfs list